 Who doesn’t know the harmful effects of UV rays, right?
 Eyes are one of the most sensitive parts of the body.
 That’s why protecting the eyes from direct sunlight and UV rays are good, especially when you’re playing outdoors.
 Good news is, almost all manufacturers come with goggles that have UV ray protection these days.

-Many people didn’t like wearing the goggles because they hurt the styling sense.
-With manufacturers coming with new designs and styles, that is not a worrying matter anymore.
-Protecting your eyes has become synonym of beautifying your face.
+Many people avoid wearing goggles because they think it can hurt styling sense.
+With different manufacturers coming with new designs and styles, that is not a worrying issue anymore.
+Protecting your eyes has become synonym of smartness of your face.

-With this matter taken care of, never compromise your security of eyes.
+With this issue being solved, never compromise your security of eyes.
 Whether from a running Racquetball ball or the UV rays emanating from the Sun.
 Go for the best Racquetball goggles, because they won’t cost you much.
 Also, consider keeping several of them so that you can change them the moment you feel they’re wearing off.
 Enjoy the game without compromising your protection.